the-datageek/fairbnb-coop/README.md

-Sure!
-Here’s a clean and professional README.md you can use for your HubSpot + React project, tailored to your goals of building a custom-coded site using 70% React/HubL and 30% drag-and-drop modules:

-⸻

 # 🌍 Fairbnb Coop – HubSpot Rebuild

 A custom-coded recreation of the Fairbnb.coop landing page (and supporting pages) using HubSpot CMS with React and HubL.